kostajh/developer-docs/git.md

 The essentials are:

-* Each project has a base repository, either under the `savaslabs` github account or under a client account.
+* Each project has a base repository, either under the `savaslabs` GitHub account or under a client account.
 * This repository generally has `master` and `develop` branches, although this can vary on a project-by-project basis.
 For chunks of work which involve a longer development time before being merged into master, we sometimes open a feature branch on the base repository.
-* Individual developers fork the base repository to their own github account, and add both the base repository (as `upstream`) and their fork (as `origin`) to their local git instance.
+* Individual developers fork the base repository to their own GitHub account, and add both the base repository (as `upstream`) and their fork (as `origin`) to their local git instance.
 * Never push new code from your desktop to the base repository; instead push branches to your fork.
-* Code changes on the base repository should always happen via pull requests.
+* Code changes on the base repository should always happen via pull requests that involves a peer review process.

 General workflow: